Maria Echaveste: Current activities

 After leaving the White House, Echaveste co-founded the Nueva Vista Group, a strategic and policy consulting group that works with nonprofit organizations, associations and corporations on such issues as immigration, health care, telecommunications, labor and finances.
 She left the consulting firm in 2014.
 She is a part-time lecturer at the University of California, Berkeley.
-She currently resides in both California and Washington D.C. and is the President and CEO of the Opportunity Institute, a research-oriented non-profit focusing education policy and economic mobility generally.
+She currently resides in both California and Washington, D.C., and is the President and CEO of the Opportunity Institute, a research-oriented non-profit focusing education policy and economic mobility generally.

 Echaveste was a commentator on the PBS television show "To the Contrary."
 During the 2004 Democratic primaries, she was a senior adviser to Howard Dean and frequently spoke for him on talk shows.
 Echaveste is currently a commentator on MSNBC.
-She is a member of the Executive Committee of the Democratic National Committee and Mi Familia Vota.
+She is a member of the executive committee of the Democratic National Committee and Mi Familia Vota.
 She previously was a member of the Board of Directors of People for the American Way, the Children's Law Center of Washington, D.C., CARE, a humanitarian organization fighting global poverty, and the Level Playing Field Institute, an organization devoted to promoting fairness in education and the workplace.
-She is married to Chris Edley, whom she met while working together in the Clinton Administration.
+She was married to Chris Edley, whom she met while working together in the Clinton Administration.